|ome||Introduction||1949||1950's||1960's||1970's||1980's||1990's||2000's||2010's||2020's||UNKNOWN Pub. Date||Database||About Me||Year by Year|

 of the card.

 There were actually two issues of this set.
 The first was very short lived because two of the cards had to be re-done due to editing of text and final terms were never reached with four other golfers.
 These six cards from this set are difficult to find.
 Most of the cards can be found autographed, but watch out for fakes.
 There were also “promotional” cards distributed to advertise the set and are stamped as such on the back.
-There were 100 uncut sheets issued that sell for around $125 today.
-Each of the original drawings that the cards where made from are very expensive with the Hogan drawing selling for $10,000.
+There were also 100 uncut sheets issued.

-Mr. Hogan almost always signed this card with either a silver or gold sharpie due to the dark color of the sweater on his card.
-His autographed card sells for around $125.
+When you find an autographed copy of this card, Mr. Hogan almost always signed it with either a silver or gold sharpie due to the dark color of his sweater.

 set features sepia photos of all included golfers.
 There are many